sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - configuration-settings/1200 - fingerprint.md

 - `validation error penalty` = 1 * num fields with validation errors
 - `validation warning penalty` = 0.5 * num of fields with validation warnings

-The classification score is for comparing the quality of extractions within a single document type.
-To compare quality scores across document types, see [Accuracy measures](doc:accuracy-measures).
+The classification score is for comparing extractions within a single document type.
+To compare scores across document types, see [Accuracy measures](doc:accuracy-measures).

 Portfolios